Credit Reporting

 Did you know that 43% of Americans are carrying a balance on a credit card, and nearly 56 million cardholders have been carrying that balance for over a year?

-If you're carrying a balance and wondering why your credit score may have dropped, this overview can help explain why that may happen and provide some strategies for helping to regain control of your financial future.
+If you're carrying a balance and wondering why your credit score may have dropped, this overview can provide an explanation and offer some strategies for regaining control of your financial future.

-Meet Varo Believe, our secured credit card with no annual fee, no credit check, no interest, and no minimum security deposit.
-On average, customers using the Believe card see a 40-point increase in their credit score after 3 months of on-time payments.2
+Note: If you need help rebuilding your credit, or are looking to build credit for the first time, meet Varo Believe1—our secured credit card with no annual fee, no credit check, no interest, and no minimum security deposit.
+On average, customers using the Believe card with existing credit see a 40-point increase in their credit score after 3 months of on-time payments2.

 What is a Credit Score and How Does it Work?

-Credit mix (10%): The variety of credit types you have, such as credit cards, mortgages, and auto loans
+The variety of credit types you have, such as credit cards, mortgages, and auto loans.

-New credit inquiries (10%): The number of new credit applications you've made recently
+The number of new credit applications you've made recently.

 How Carrying a Balance on a Credit Card Could Affect Your Credit

 High credit utilization, particularly above 30%, may negatively impact your credit score because it could suggest to lenders that you may be financially overextended and possibly even struggling to manage your debt.
-Maintaining a low credit utilization ratio, ideally below 10%, could help improve your credit score over time.
+Maintaining a low credit utilization ratio, under 30% (but ideally below 10% when possible), could help improve your credit score over time.

 There's a common myth that carrying a small balance on your credit card can help your credit score.
 This may not necessarily be true.
 The Consumer Financial Protection Bureau (CFPB) outlines that paying off your credit card balances in full each month may be the best way to keep your credit in good standing.